moonrepo/dev/README.md

-# moon development configs
+# moon development

 ![build status](https://img.shields.io/github/workflow/status/moonrepo/dev/Pipeline)
 ![npm version](https://img.shields.io/npm/v/@moonrepo/dev)
 ![npm license](https://img.shields.io/npm/l/@moonrepo/dev)

-This repository is a collection of moon owned and maintained configurations and presets for common developer tools -- primarily tools used by moonrepo and its authors.
+This repository is a collection of moon owned and maintained developer tools and shared configurations/presets for common JavaScript tooling -- primarily tools used by moonrepo and its authors.

+## Editor extensions

+This repo houses the official moon VS Code extension, [moonrepo.moon-console](./packages/vscode-extension)!
+It is currently under heavy development, but is in a usable condition.

+## Shared configurations

+The following packages are not tied to [moon](https://github.com/moonrepo/moon) directly, and can be used stand-alone within their respective JavaScript tools.

-It aims to provide a strict, modern, developer accessible, convention over configuration approach to JavaScript, TypeScript (first), and React/Solid projects!
+They aim to provide a strict, modern, developer accessible, convention over configuration approach to JavaScript, TypeScript (first), and React/Solid projects!
 All of these configs have been designed for local and developer tooling based development!

-## Packages

-The following packages are not tied to [moon](https://github.com/moonrepo/moon) directly, and can be used stand-alone within their respective tools.

 - [babel-preset-moon](./packages/babel-preset) - Babel preset that utilizes `env`, `typescript`, and `react` presets.